effectivecore/core/docs/software.md

 Recommended software for development
 =====================================================================

-- macOS Sierra and higher for using quality software and make development environment.
+- macOS High Sierra or newer for using quality software and make development environment.
 - Coda (mac) for working with code|markup|styles and searching in the code.
 - Tower (mac|win) for working with Git.
 - Charles (mac|win|linux) for debug HTTP|S traffic and validate the markup.
+- Proxie (mac) for debug HTTP|S traffic.
-- Rested (mac) for debug HTTP|S traffic.
+- Rested (mac) for debug HTTP traffic.
 - Kaleidoscope (mac) for search differences in code.
 - SequelPro (mac) for working with MySQL databases.
 - Aster SQLite Manager (mac) for working with SQLite databases.